josmar-crwdstffng/angular/aio/content/guide/animations.md

 ## Animating a transition

-Let's animate a transition that changes a single HTML element from one state to another.
+Let us animate a transition that changes a single HTML element from one state to another.
-For example, you can specify that a button displays either **Open** or **Closed** based on the user's last action.
+For example, you can specify that a button displays either **Open** or **Closed** based on the last action of the user.
-When the button is in the `open` state, it's visible and yellow.
+When the button is in the `open` state, it is visible and yellow.
-When it's the `closed` state, it's translucent and blue.
+When it is the `closed` state, it is translucent and blue.

 In HTML, these attributes are set using ordinary CSS styles such as color and opacity.
 In Angular, use the `style()` function to specify a set of CSS styles for use with animations.